February 2007

 Some elephants had been drafted to provide rides near one of the dam walls

-We took in a few dams before finishing our visit with a relaxed pedal-boat ride, with some beautiful backdrops.
+We finished our visit with a relaxed pedal-boat ride, with some beautiful backdrops.